Skip to main content

 4. Notes are timestamped and attributed to you

-Regular updates help your team stay informed and demonstrate progress on problem resolution.
+Regular updates help your team stay informed and demonstrate progress on rock resolution.

 A3 Best Practices

-Follow these guidelines to get the most value from problem reports.
+Follow these guidelines to get the most value from rock reports.

 Be Specific